firmfoundation/dbquery/README.md

 - page_size: The number of query statistics to retrieve per page (default is 50).
 - sort: The sorting order for the query statistics.
 You can sort by slowest or fastest (default is slowest).
 - filter_query: The query type to filter by.
 You can filter by all, select, insert, update, or delete (default is all).
+- database_instance_id: The database connection.
+You will get this id from database connect api.

 ## Conclusion